lukemccartney/lukemccartney/README.md

 # Luke McCartney
-## Computer Science Student MSc @ The University of Nottingham
+## Computer Science Student @ The University of Nottingham

 <!-- Formerly a Bachelors Student at the University of Lincoln.-->